420 (dinghy): Construction

-Club 420
+Derivatives C420 and Z420

-The Club 420, or C420, is a derivative of the 420 and is not recognized by World Sailing or the International 420 Class Association.
-Designed by Vanguard boats in the 1970s, it has a heavier hull, reinforced for durability in institutional sailing, and a stiff, untapered mast.
-The boat is much more simple to sail, yet lacks the performance of the original dinghy due to its extra weight.
-The Club 420 is used extensively on the youth race circuit in the US, with over 5,000 boats in North America, but is not sailed in most other countries.
-It cannot be used at I420 class events.
+The Club 420, or C420, was derived from the 420 by Vanguard boats in the 1970s.
+It is not recognized by World Sailing or the International 420 Class Association and cannot be used at I420 class events.

+Itt is much simpler to sail and is used on the youth race circuit in the US, with over 5,000 boats in North America, but is not sailed in most other countries.

-Z420
+With a heavier hull, reinforced for durability in institutional sailing, and a stiff, untapered mast it lacks the performance of the original dinghy due to its extra weight.

 The Z420 is a transformation of the Club 420.
-The Z420 hull is 50 lb lighter and 40 percent stiffer than the C420.
+Its hull is 50 lb lighter and 40 percent stiffer than the C420.
 Whereas a C420 hull is composed of six pieces, the Z420 has only three molded components: the hull, the deck, and the mast partners.
 Unlike the C420, the Z420 does not include a spinnaker or trapeze in its rigging.
 Z420 boats are specially designed for college sailing and were used at the Inter-Collegiate Sailing Association National Championships in 2014 for the first time.